VoronDesign/VoronUsers/printer_mods/jeoje/4.3_Inch_Touchscreen_Mount/README.md

-# Voron v2.4 4.3" Touchscreen Mount
+# Voron v2.4 & Switchwire 4.3" Touchscreen Mount

 Inspired by [Roboticator's excellent 4" touchscreen mount](../../roboticator24/4inch_touchscreen_mount_for_v2.4), I wanted to use a capacitive touchscreen and a DSI connection instead.